futurewei-cloud/zeta/docs/user/getting_started.md

 ```
 $ ./src/extern/alcor-control-agent/build/build.sh
 ```
-Once ACA is done building, from the Zeta directory, you can now run a simple ping test with the command below.
+Once ACA is done building successfully, the docker image aca_build0 is created.
+From the Zeta directory, you can now run a simple ping test with the command below.
 ```
 python3 -W ignore -m unittest  src/mgmt/tests/test_zeta_aca_ping.py

+Above test creates two containers (aca_node_1 & aca_node_2) from the aca_build0 image.
+These two container nodes will ping each other handful of times.
+A successful run of the test shows the time in seconds it took to complete the test.
 ```
 ### Remote public Cloud deployment